lammps/lammps/doc/src/Developer_cxx_vs_c_style.rst

           4 = max # of 1-2 neighbors
      Lattice spacing in x,y,z = 1.6795962 1.6795962 1.6795962

-A special feature of the {fmt} library is that format parameters like the width or the precision may be also provided as arguments.
+Finally, a special feature of the {fmt} library is that format parameters like the width or the precision may be also provided as arguments.
 In that case a nested format is used where a pair of curly braces (with an optional argument id) "{}" are used instead of the value, for example "{:{}d}" will consume two integer arguments, the first will be the value shown and the second the minimum width.

 For more details and examples, please consult the `{fmt} syntax documentation <https://fmt.dev/latest/syntax.html>`_ website.